Facebook was down; you're not the only one

 Did you have trouble accessing your Facebook feed?
 You're not alone.

 Facebook was apparently down this morning across the US and in other parts of the world.
-The outage seemingly lasted about 40 minutes before service came back.
+The outage appeared to last about 40 minutes before service came back.

 People ran into various error messages when trying to use the Facebook app, website and Facebook Messenger.
 Several people at CNET also experienced problems.